citizensadvice/capybara_accessible_selectors/README.md

 This uses the Selenium driver `aria_role` method which uses the role calculated by the browser taking into account [implicit role mappings](https://www.w3.org/TR/html-aria/).
 The results for implicit roles are not consistent across all browsers, but are good for more common use cases.

-Rack test will currently only use the value of the `role` attribute and does not return implicit role values.

 This method must request the role from the driver for each node found by the selector individually.
 Therefore, using this with a selector that returns a large number of elements will be inefficient.